-Council Recommendation: Accepted as Submitted Accepted as Amended No Action X Delegate Action: Accepted Rejected All information above the line is for conference use only.

-Automatic Vending Machines
+Council Recommendation: Accepted as Submitted Accepted as No Action X Delegate Action: Accepted Х Rejected All information above the line e is for conference us e only.
+Title: Automatic Vending Machines Recommended Solution: The Conference recommends:

 No action because it is already addressed in multiple sections of the Food Code.